Accessibility statement for Invest Walsall

 Non-compliance with the accessibility regulations

-Some parts of the website don’t have sufficient contrast between the text and background colours.
+- Some parts of the website don’t have sufficient contrast between the text and background colours.
 This fails WCAG 2.2 success criterion 1.4.3 Contrast (Minimum).
-We plan to amend this by May 2025.
+We plan to amend this by November 2025

 What we’re doing to improve accessibility

-Following the audit conducted in April 2024 we are urgently reviewing how we can improve the accessibility of this website.
-We plan to make progressive fixes to content that fails to meet the Web Content Accessibility Guidelines version 2.2 AA standard, with all fixes in place by May 2025.
+Following the audit conducted in April 2025 we are urgently reviewing how we can improve the accessibility of this website.
+We plan to make progressive fixes to content that fails to meet the Web Content Accessibility Guidelines version 2.2 AA standard, with all fixes in place by November 2025

 Preparation of this accessibility statement

 This statement was prepared on 02 May 2024.
-It was last reviewed on 02 May 2024.
+It was last reviewed on 02 April 2025.

-This website was last tested on 29 April 2024.
+This website was last tested on 01 April 2025.
 The test was carried out by Walsall Council DaTS Team.

-• a mixture of simple manual checks and automated tests to find only the most common barriers to users with accessibility needs
+- a mixture of simple manual checks and automated tests to find only the most common barriers to users with accessibility needs

-• manual checks using each page without a mouse, viewing the page at different zoom settings, and simulating viewing the page on a small screen
+- manual checks using each page without a mouse, viewing the page at different zoom settings, and simulating viewing the page on a small screen

-The automated tests were completed using the latest version of Axe and WAVE
+The automated tests were completed using the latest version of Axe and WAVE.

 Tests were completed using different settings in the Internet Explorer browser on Lenovo ThinkPad with a 13-inch screen.